To Re-Community the Community

 In the summer of 2014, local pastors from the Lutheran Church - Missouri Synod (LCMS) prayerfully considered how the Church could help transform a struggling congregation on Flint’s East Side into a vibrant hub of mission and revival.
 With the blessing and support of Michigan District of the LCMS, a 5-year financial and servanthood commitment was made by 9 congregations and even more individuals.
 By the end of 2015, in cooperation with the Genesee County Land Bank, the first steps of the plan were completed, as over 500 faithful volunteers helped clear rubbish and debris from more than 175 vacant lots in our neighborhood.

-By 2019 programs such as Franklin Avenue Diner, the Clothes Closet, Personals Closet and Mercy House as well as ministries like the Upper Room, 2:42 Bible Study and the ROCK were fully operational as a result of the faithfulness and dedication of the mission founders and Church laity.
+By 2019 programs such as Franklin Avenue Diner, Personals Closet and Mercy House as well as ministries like the Upper Room were fully operational as a result of the faithfulness and dedication of the mission founders and Church laity.
+The Luke Clinic also recently launched their Flint location at the Franklin Avenue Mission campus and have started serving local mothers and infants with free prenatal and infant care.

 The end of the original five-year plan culminated in the hiring and calling of Rachel Siemen and Rev. Christian Jones, who now oversee the operations and direction of Franklin Avenue Mission.

 The future is full of exciting opportunities to help empower our community and foster relationships rooted in Jesus Christ.
-Between continuing our current ministries, establishing a relationship with Luke Clinic, and developing a Franklin Avenue Daycare, we know and trust that The Lord has prepared many good and exciting works for us to accomplish with and in the heart of our neighborhood.
+Between continuing our current ministries, developing a Franklin Avenue Daycare, and building a community laundromat, we know and trust that The Lord has prepared many good and exciting works for us to accomplish with and in the heart of our neighborhood.
 We'd love for you to come with us too.

 These ministries focus on providing the necessities of food, clothing and shelter to our community.